Technology blogs

 (main strategy: avoid cardiovascular disease and cancer, avoid inflammation)

-• Reverse aging (until now just tested in mice)
+• Reverse aging (until now just tested in mice and monkeys)

 • Epigenetic reprogramming based on Yamanaka factors